youssef-hataba/youssef-hataba/README.md

 🌟 **About Me**
 - 🤝 Teamwork and collaboration fuel my passion for bringing innovative ideas to life.
 - 🔭 I’m currently working on **Travel Story Website**.
 - 👨‍💻 Check out [**My GitHub Repositories**](https://github.com/youssef-hataba?tab=repositories) for all my projects.
+- 📚 Constantly learning and improving!
+Currently diving into TypeScript and reading Node.js Design Patterns (Third Edition) to enhance my backend development skills.
-- 💬 Feel free to ask me about coding, collaboration, or anything else!
+- 💬 Love discussing web development, best coding practices, and software architecture.
+Feel free to reach out!

 💡 **Beyond Coding**
 - 💪 I’m a fitness enthusiast and love spending time at the gym—it keeps me disciplined and motivated!
 - 🎥 A big movie fan!
 Watching films is my go-to way to relax after coding.
+- 🚀 Always looking for new challenges and opportunities to grow as a developer.

 ---